When is the application deadline?

 Can I apply for an application fee waiver?

 We recognize that the costs of graduate applications may be difficult for some applicants.
-If you are a citizen or permanent resident of the United States, you may qualify for an application fee waiver.
+Some applicants may qualify for an application fee waiver.
 For more information, please refer to the Graduate Admissions - Fee Waiver page.

 Is the GRE required?